gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 var currentCity = 0; // Index of current city displayed
 ```

-Let's not go too deep in trying to explain what we are going to do with these variable.
+Let's not go too deep in trying to explain what we are going to do with these variables.
 Their purpose will be revealed as we go along building the component.

 Now we can define the new React component like this: